Meet the people who helped save their own life by floating to live - and share them with your friends and family.

 They can be difficult to spot, and it’s easy to get caught out by them.
 The best way to avoid rip currents is to choose a lifeguarded beach and always swim between the red and yellow flags.
 You can always ask RNLI lifeguards for advice.

 Knowing how to float could save your life in an emergency.
-That’s something Evan Chrisp knows all too well.
-While swimming in the sea, he got caught in a rip current and was quickly dragged away from the shore.
-Thankfully, he floated to live.
+That’s something Tina knows all too well.
+On a late September day in Cornwall, Tina went out for a shallow paddle in the sea – but as she tried to put her foot down, she couldn’t touch the bottom.
+Tina had been caught in a rip current and was quickly being dragged out to sea.
+Thankfully, she remembered to float.